With two legendary names associated with one car, this will be epic.

-Customer cars will be built a year on from the regular T.50's production commencement in January next year, but there's no word on what the T.50s Niki Lauda will cost or if there are even any open build slots, but you can be sure that it'll cost more than the $3.1 million that the regular car cost.
+Customer cars will be built a year on from the regular T.50's production commencement in January 2023, after the run of regular T.50 models is complete, and each will bear a cost of £3.1 million ($4.3 million) before taxes.
 But to get behind the wheel of a car built solely to satisfy enthusiasts, we think it's worth the money.

 "It was essential to me that the T.50s Niki Lauda is easy to live with and enjoy.
 You will own the car, you will be completely in control of where and when you enjoy it.
 My vision is that owners will take it to a circuit, check the tire pressures, climb in, fire it up and have fun.
 That's the way it should be."